 Keeping Calm While Caring for Sick Kids

 When multiple kids are unwell, it’s easy to feel overwhelmed.
 I reminded myself that HFMD is usually short-lived and manageable.
+Taking deep breaths, sticking to a simple routine, and focusing on comfort not perfection made everything easier.
+Rest and reassurance matter.

 How Long Does HFMD Last?

+Most children start improving within 7 to 10 days.
+Blisters dry up, fever fades, and appetite returns.
 Children are most contagious during the first week, so keeping them home and practicing good hygiene helps prevent spread.

 Preventing the Spread of HFMD